The short answer

 Breaking Away from an Unhealthy Fear Mindset Around Screen Time

-Dr. Michael also wants parents to let go of fear around screens—no good decision is made out of fear.
+Dr. Rich also wants parents to let go of fear around screens—no good decision is made out of fear.
 He believes we should embrace technology for what it is—not as toys, treats, or rewards, but as a very powerful set of tools that need to be used responsibly.

 This often means evaluating our uses for technology and what tools our children need.
-Dr. Michael pointed out that content and context both matter.
+Dr. Rich pointed out that content and context both matter.
 Something might be positive or benign in some circumstances but harmful in others.
 For example, texting with your friends is great—but not in the middle of the night.

 We can think of screens as a tool rather than viewing them as “good or bad” or “right or wrong.”